 Similarly to the short-range mediation case,~\eqref{softscalarlong} is composed of a quadrupole component and some additional terms that are of the same order in~$v_{i}$, which cancel in the case of equal coupling to mass ratio; the full expression is found in~\eqref{scalarscalarfactor}.
 The quadrupole soft factor of $\chi_1 \chi_2 \to \chi_1 \chi_2 \phi$ and $\tilde{\chi}_1 \tilde{\chi}_2 \to \tilde{\chi}_1 \tilde{\chi}_2 \phi$, squared and averaged over the direction of $\phi$, is given by

-In contrast to short-rage mediation, it is crucial to carry along the $\mathcal{O}(q^{0})$-term in~\eqref{softfactorscalar} in order to obtain the correct $x\ll1$ behavior of the full NR amplitude; see App.~\ref{scalarvsgauge} for a detailed discussion.
+In contrast to short-range mediation, it is crucial to carry along the $\mathcal{O}(q^{0})$-term in~\eqref{softfactorscalar} in order to obtain the correct $x\ll1$ behavior of the full NR amplitude; see App.~\ref{scalarvsgauge} for a detailed discussion.

-With these factors at hand, we now turn obtain the soft quadrupole emission amplitudes.
+With these factors at hand, we now obtain the soft quadrupole emission amplitudes.
 In the case of distinguishable particle scattering, each amplitude is obtained by multiplying the quadrupole soft factors~\eqref{softscalarlong} and~\eqref{lightsoftfermion} with the squared Rutherford matrix element~\eqref{elastic}.
-These two products reproduce, respectively, the quadrupole emission amplitude~\eqref{quadscalarlongapp} and the full result~\eqref{externallegscalarlong} in the limit $\lambda_j \ll (A_j/m_j)^2$, and the full quadrupole amplitude~\eqref{quadrupoleemission}, thereby yielding the equalities~\eqref{eq:equalityQuadScalar} and~\eqref{equalityQuadScalarfermion}.
+These two products reproduce, respectively, the quadrupole emission amplitude~\eqref{quadscalarlongapp} and the full result~\eqref{externallegscalarlong} in the limit $\lambda_j \ll (A_j/m_j)^2$, and the full quadrupole amplitude~\eqref{generalquadrupole}, thereby yielding the equalities~\eqref{eq:equalityQuadScalar} and~\eqref{equalityQuadScalarfermion}.
 For identical particle scattering, the situation parallels the other scenarios.
-Multiplying the quadrupole soft factor~\eqref{softscalarlong} with the squared Coulomb amplitude~\eqref{elastic2} reproduces the full quadrupole amplitude~\eqref{EMscalar} (for $\kappa=0$), while using the soft factor~\eqref{lightsoftfermion} instead reproduces~\eqref{EMyuka}.
-In both cases, the interference between the $t$- and $u$-channel contributions is not fully captured, although the results coincide with the full expressions in the $x \ll 1$ limit.
+Multiplying the quadrupole soft factor~\eqref{softscalarlong} with the squared Coulomb amplitude~\eqref{elastic2} reproduces the full quadrupole amplitude~\eqref{EMscalar} (for $\kappa=0$), while using the soft factor~\eqref{lightsoftfermion} instead reproduces~\eqref{EMyuka}, up to the interferences between the $t$- and $u$-channel contributions, which are not fully captured.
+Nevertheless, the results coincide with the full expressions in the $x \ll 1$ limit.

 We conclude the derivations of the soft amplitudes with a few remarks, applicable to both short- and long-range mediation.
 For vector emission, the equality~\eqref{eq:equalityQuad} arises from gauge invariance: the gauge constraint cancels the $\slashed{q}$-contribution in the emission current at quadrupole order, reducing the full dissipative amplitude to the factorized product of the elastic amplitude and the soft factor.
 For scalar emission from scalar DM candidates, verifying~\eqref{eq:equalityQuadScalar} is straightforward: the general amplitude of the process reduces in the NR limit to its soft expression, as the emission current does not present any momentum dependencies for scalar candidates.
 Finally, for scalar emission from fermionic DM candidates, the equality~\eqref{equalityQuadScalarfermion} arises once a subleading $\mathcal{O}(q^{0})$-contribution is included in the soft factor.
 The need for this subleading term directly follows from the absence of any underlying symmetry constraining scalar emission; for further details, see App.~\ref{scalarvsgauge}.